 Even better, you don’t need your own bike.

 Lime Bike’s introduction to South Bend makes traveling by two wheels simple.
 All you need to do is download the Lime app onto your smart phone, scan the code to unlock the bike then start riding.
-It costs $1 for every 30 minutes.
+It costs $1 to unlock the bike then 5 cents for every minute ridden.
 Once you’re done, park the bike anywhere, push the wheel lock back into place and you’re set.

 You’ll see Lime Bikes throughout The Bend.
 Not needing to dock at a specific point makes them convenient to grab and go.

 Rum Village Park offers about six miles of mountain bike trails for any skill level.
 Beginners can utilize about a mile of trail.
 Intermediate adds another two miles and advanced another three.
 Hills turn steeper and more challenging with every uptick in skill level.
 Steep drops and climbs await on the advanced section.